The Koozie® vs Coozie vs Cozy Argument

 Whatever it is, we know this little handheld can cooler keeps our beer cold.
 In short, these rubber beer steins and foam drink sleeves are the superheros of picnics, bbqs, backyard parties, and tailgates.

 They are ideal swag, often paired with t-shirts, bottle openers, pint glasses, and other beer paraphernalia in giveaways, especially at bars.
-Some are high quality, some are cheaply made, and some, like the ones you find in your parents' cupboard, were made from rigid, warped foam from 1985 - which just may be the best ones of all.
+Some are high quality, some are cheaply made, and some, like the ones you find in your parents' cupboard, were made from rigid, warped foam from 1985 - which just may be the best koozies of them all.

 They come in all different shapes, sizes, and prints.
 Some feature bottle openers, some have zippers, and some even come with two extra pockets for your smokes and a lighter.
 Now that is the coozie you need when tossing bags.
-All that said, the custom Koozie is a time-honored beer gift that everyone can enjoy.
+All of that said, the custom Koozie is a time-honored beer gift that everyone can enjoy.
 Whether it's a camo print coozie for your hunting buddies or an, "I DO BBQ" bootle kooler for your engagement party, there is a personalized koozie that will fit your needs.

 Plus, for a couple of bucks, you can take home a custom koozie from your favorite brewery, as almost every brewery has their own.